Overall we are governed by RFU regs in this area

 48 hours.
 Attend the Disciplinary Hearing if requested.

 Your failure to meet the responsibilities tarnishes the reputation of the Society and will be considered accordingly.
-In some cases CBs themselves have suspended referees for the failure to fulfil their responsibilities.
+In some cases, CBs / RFU themselves have suspended referees for failure to fulfil their responsibilities.
 The Society has also taken action against referees after due process.

 You may attend the hearing in person should you so wish.
 In all cases, you may